vishwa-vyom/bb-identity/README.md

 2. Select the Source tab

 3. Change the tag and click the 'Save' button.
-To automatically deploy the latest version built off of the main branch, use the `latest` tag.
+Use the `latest` tag to deploy the latest version automatically built off of the main branch by docker hub.

 ### Operations